deepakexists/Amazon-Clone-First-Project/README.md

-This is my First Project i made with pure HTML and CSS I make a Home page of Spotify
+This is my First Project i made with pure HTML and CSS I make a Home page of Amazon